U-Alberta/ADaPT-ML/README.md

 Now that we have our gold labels, we are ready to perform data programming to label more data.
 If we skipped the manual annotation step, then we would not be able to use class balance as a parameter in training the Label Model, or perform an empirical evaluation of the Labeling Functions and Label Model.
 However, even without gold labels, the labeled data from this step can be split into training and testing sets if the Label Model performs to our satisfaction.

 We have followed [these instructions](#step-4-changes-to-data-programmingdata-programming) to modify ADaPT-ML for our example classification task.
-We also sampled some data from CrateDB that we want to use as training data; for this example use case, we have one DataFrame with the multiclass datapoints and one DataFrame with the multilabel datapoints, and both DataFrames only have the columns `id` and `table`.
+We also sampled some data from CrateDB that we want to use as training data; for this example use case, we have one DataFrame with the multiclass datapoints and one DataFrame with the multilabel datapoints, and both DataFrames only have the columns `id` and `table_name`.
 Note: this sampling and DataFrame creation is not performed by ADaPT-ML (see [Contributing](#community-guidelines)).
 The DataFrames are called `multiclass_df.pkl` and `multilabel_df.pkl`, and both are stored in `$DP_DATA_PATH/unlabeled_data`.

 Once we run the commands in the following code block...
 ```shell